kubeflow/spark-operator/proposals/000-rest-submit-server/proposal.md

 ## Graduation Criteria

 - Alpha: Basic CRUD endpoints implemented, tested in one real cluster, enabled by a feature flag in Helm.
-- Beta: TLS support, metrics, and documentation completed; rolling upgrades tested.
+- Beta:  Metrics, and documentation completed; rolling upgrades tested.
 - Stable: No feature flag; production-grade documentation and test coverage ≥ 90%; promoted in Spark Operator release notes.

 ## Implementation History